 About Bisotun Archaeological Site

-In the mid-nineteenth century a British officer, Sir Henry Rawlinson, was able to copy and translate the inscription and this work was influencial in the future study of these languages, prompting many to liken the Behistun Inscription to the Rosetta Stone.
+In the mid-19th century a British officer, Sir Henry Rawlinson, was able to copy and translate the inscription.
+Rawlinson’s work was influential in the future study of these languages, prompting many to liken the Behistun Inscription to the Rosetta Stone.

-As well as the inscription, the archaeological site also contains remains from the Median, Achaemenid and post-Achaemenid periods, including a statue of Heracles and a number of other rock-carved reliefs.
+As well as the inscription, the archaeological site also contains remains from the Median, Achaemenid and post-Achaemenid periods, including a statue of the king Bahran as Heracles and a number of other rock-carved reliefs.

 Discover the best Historic Sites in Iran, from Persepolis to Rawansar Tomb and more, includes interactive Iranian cultural places and landmarks map.